EU's Vestager to hold news conference, Apple in focus

-BRUSSELS (Reuters) - EU antitrust chief Margrethe Vestager will hold a news conference at 11:00 GMT, the European Commission said on Friday, when she is expected to charge iPhone maker Apple for anti-competitive practices on its App Store.
+EU antitrust chief Margrethe Vestager will hold a news conference at 11:00 GMT, the European Commission said on Friday, when she is expected to charge iPhone maker Apple (AAPL.O) for anti-competitive practices on its App Store.

 Our Standards: The Thomson Reuters Trust Principles.